Jim Harbaugh: 1985 season

 By April 1985, Harbaugh's arm had healed, and he completed 10 of 16 passes for 146 yards in the annual spring game.
 Harbaugh was the starting quarterback in all 12 games for the 1985 Michigan Wolverines football team that compiled a 10–1–1 record, outscored opponents 342–98, defeated Nebraska in the 1986 Fiesta Bowl, and finished the season ranked No. 2 in the final AP and UPI polls.
+He led the nation with a passer rating of 163.7.

 On October 26, 1985, Harbaugh set a school record with 283 passing yards in a 42–15 victory over Indiana.
 After the game, Harbaugh was asked for his reaction to setting the school's passing record and responded, "Records are nice, but everything we do here is team oriented.
 Everyone's telling me about the record, but they should tell it to Paul Jokisch and Eric Kattus and John Kolesar.
 They caught the passes."

 On November 16, 1985, in a 48–7 victory over Minnesota, Harbaugh completed 13 of 18 passes for 243 yards and three touchdowns.
 After the game, Harbaugh praised the offensive line, noting, "I've never had more time to throw in my life—junior high, high school."
 Harbaugh's 13 completions against Minnesota gave him 123 for the season, breaking the school record of 118 set by Steve Smith in 1982.

 On November 23, 1985, Harbaugh led Michigan to a 27–17 victory over Ohio State.
 In the fourth quarter, Harbaugh completed a 77-yard touchdown pass to wide receiver John Kolesar, giving Michigan a 10-point lead with nine minutes remaining.
 Coach Schembechler said after the game that the 77-yard touchdown was "a play that took the starch right out of their sails."
 Columnist Mitch Albom wrote after the game that Harbaugh's pass to Kolesar was an image that would last: "The image that repeats will be that of Jim Harbaugh dropping back in the fourth quarter and uncorking a soaring spiral that rose high and long as flanker John Kolesar ran underneath it, his steps seemingly in sync with the revolutions of the ball, so [that] when it fell, it fell right into his arms, almost gently."
 Harbaugh completed 16 of 19 passes for 230 yards and three touchdowns.

 In the final three games of the 1985 regular season, Harbaugh completed 41 of 50 passes for 706 yards, nine touchdowns, and no interceptions.
 For the season as a whole, he completed 145 of 227 passes for 1,976 yards, 18 touchdowns and six interceptions.
 He also led the nation with a 163.7 passing efficiency rating in 1985.